Kushredoc/OpenAg-MVP/README.md

     - wifi is established and connected
     - I2C has been enabled
 2. 32G SD card to hold data
-3. Sensors and relay are wired to the Pi (the software will run, even if not wired up)
+3. Sensors and relay are wired to the Pi.
+If you try to run the code without sensors, some of it will error out (I/O Error, I noticed in the getTempC() function).
+This will ripple up to error out the cron job for logSensorData.py.

 ### Software Build Steps